composer/composer/doc/03-cli.md

 Pass it a package name, and the directory to create the project in.
 You can also provide a version as third argument, otherwise the latest version is used.

-The directory is not allowed to exist, it will be created during installation.
+If the directory does not currently exist, it will be created during installation.

     php composer.phar create-project doctrine/orm path 2.2.0